Mellonyt/MemLua/README.md

 # What is MemLua?
 MemLua is a powerful memory-editing library for Lua, aimed towards DLL applications.
-It may be used for its minimalistic, blissful exploiting experience, or for its portability and use as a plugin.
+It may be used for its minimalistic, blissful exploiting experience, or for its portability and ability to include exploits as `plugins`

 It was designed to replicate the Lua Engine of Cheat Engine, but being that it is built around DLL's, it can offer a much wider range of capablities.